Frequently Asked Questions for 2023 Camps

 Who are your educators?

-- Both our educators and assistants undergo training ahead of each summer camp season on topics including basic first aid, positive behavior management techniques, community building, and scientific and critical thinking.
+Both our camp educators and camp counselors undergo training ahead of each summer camp season on topics including basic first aid, positive behavior management techniques, community building, and scientific and critical thinking.

-- All summer camp staff are over 18.
+All summer camp staff are over 18 years old.

 What is Camp Curiosity?

-- Camp Curiosity takes place at the beautiful Montessori Community School (MCS) campus located at: 4512 Pope Road, Durham, NC 27707
+We are so excited to return to Camp Curiosity at the beautiful Montessori Community School (MCS) campus located at:

-- We developed Camp Curiosity to capitalize on the amazing space at Montessori Community School Campus.
-We’ve taken the best parts of the curriculum you would expect from our Museum camps and mashed them together with classic camp favorites like Morning Gatherings, Camp Songs, and all-camp games you might expect from a more traditional camp!
+We developed Camp Curiosity to capitalize on the amazing space at the Montessori Community School Campus.
+We’ve taken the best parts of the curriculum you would expect from our Museum camps and mashed them together with a more traditional camp with Morning Meetings, Camp Songs, and all-camp games you might expect from a more traditional camp!

 Where is Camp Curiosity?

-- Camp Curiosity takes place at the beautiful Montessori Community School (MCS) campus located at: 4512 Pope Road, Durham, NC 27707
+We are so excited to return to Camp Curiosity at the beautiful Montessori Community School (MCS) campus located at:

-- MCS classrooms are bright, spacious, and open.
-Each camp group has exclusive use of their own indoor and outdoor learning spaces and various shared natural learning areas, playgrounds to get out energy, and an athletics track and field for good old fashioned “Camp Games.”
+MCS classrooms are bright, spacious, and open.
+Each camp group has exclusive use of their own indoor and outdoor learning spaces and various shared natural learning areas, playgrounds to get out energy, and an athletic track and field for good old fashioned “Camp Games.”

 Why go to Museum camp at a place that isn’t the Museum?